ribtoks/linuxdeploy/README.md

 [![Build Status](https://travis-ci.org/Ribtoks/linuxdeploy.svg?branch=master)](https://travis-ci.org/Ribtoks/linuxdeploy)

 # Description
-_linuxdeploy_ inspects the executable file and deploys it alongside with all the dependencies to a specified location.
+**linuxdeploy** inspects the executable file and deploys it alongside with all the dependencies to a specified location.
 Afterwards RPATH is fixed correctly so deployed executable only uses deployed libraries.
-Main use-case for this tool is deploying Qt applications on Linux without pain in the format of AppImage, however any executable deployment should work.
+Main use-case for this tool is _deploying Qt applications on Linux without pain in the format of AppImage_, however your mileage may vary.

 # Build